Transform Your Space: 20 Best Air-Purifying Plants for You!

 If you keep them in your bedroom, you will indeed have a calm sleep.
 The snake plant is one of the most effective plants to filter toxins from the air.

-Sunlight: Snake plant prefers filtered bright light but can survive in some direct light too.
-They are very forgiving and can forgive some neglect.
+Sunlight:Â Snake plants prefer filtered bright light but can also survive in some direct light.
+They are very forgiving and can forgive some neglect.Â

-Fertilizer: Fertilize your snake plant with a mild cactus fertilizer in the growing period and avoid fertilizing in the dormant period.
-You can also use a balanced houseplant food to feed them.
+Fertilizer:Â In the growing period, fertilize your snake plant with a mild cactus fertilizer and avoid fertilizing in the dormant period.
+You can also feed them balanced houseplant food.

 Chrysanthemum